faranalytics/streams-logger/README.md

 ```

 #### Connect the Logger to the Formatter and connect the Formatter to the ConsoleHandler and RotatingFileHandler.
-*Streams* uses a graph-style API in order to construct a network of log Transforms.
+*Streams* uses a graph-like API pattern in order to construct a network of log Transforms.
 Each component in a given network, in this case the `Logger`, the `Formatter`, and the `ConsoleHandler` and `RotatingFileHandler`, is a [Transform](https://github.com/faranalytics/graph-transform).
 ```ts
 const log = logger.connect(
     formatter.connect(